 The Senior Planner or Zoning Administrator shall submit all applications for Conditional Use Permits to the Board of Adjustment.
 The Board of Adjustment shall set and advertise a date and time for a quasijudicial hearing on the conditional use permit application.
 The applicant shall provide to the Planning and Development Department a list of the names and addresses of all adjacent property owners.
 A notice of the hearing shall be mailed by the Zoning Administrator, RETURN RECEIPT REQUESTED, to each person on this list prior to the hearing.
 The person mailing such notice shall certify that such notices have been mailed.
-Additionally notice of the hearing must be posted on the affected property at least ten (10) days prior to the hearing.
-At the hearing all interested persons shall be permitted to testify in sworn testimony.
+Additionally notice of the hearing all interested persons shall be permitted to testify in sworn testimony.
 A person who is interested in the matter but who does not have a personal stake in the outcome (such as a likely effect on his or her property value) may attend and observe the hearing, but they have no legal right to offer evidence, ask questions, or otherwise directly participate in the matter.
 The Board of Adjustment shall consider the application and comments at the hearing and may grant or deny the Conditional Use Permit.
 If the Conditional Use Permit is granted, the Board of Adjustment shall use as a guide, the specific conditions outlined in this Article for each use proposed.
 In addition, the Board of Adjustment shall find: